HealthTensor/hipaa-cloudformation/README.md

 a MySQL or PostgreSQL database is created in the Amazon Relational Database Service (RDS), which automates much of the heavy lifting of database setup and maintenance.
 Following best practices, the database is created in private subnets concealed from the public Internet.
-Similarly, the optional app template creates an Elastic Beanstalk app with application servers placed in private subnets while the load balancer in front of them is placed in public subnets.
 The complete architecture is as follows:

 ![Architecture](images/architecture.png)